tensorflow/docs/site/en/install/lang_java.md

 * `-mkl-gpu`: Support for Intel® MKL-DNN and CUDA® on Linux and Windows platforms.

-Optionally, you can also add a dependency to the `tensorflow-framework` library, which provides a rich set of high-level utilities to improve the developer experience with machine learning on the JVM.
+Optionally, you can also add a dependency to the `tensorflow-framework` library, which provides a rich set of high-level utilities to improve the developer experience with with TensorFlow-based machine learning on the JVM.

 ```xml
 <dependency>